 Prognosis of neuromuscular junction and Myasthenia Gravis

-Patients with myasthenia gravis can lead normal life.
-Mortality rate is 3-4%.
+Patients with myasthenia gravis can lead a normal life.
+The mortality rate is 3-4%.
 Mortality results from aspiration pneumonia, fall injuries, adverse effects of medication and respiratory failure.

 Lambert-Eaton Myasthenic Syndrome

 Lambert-Eaton myasthenic syndrome is an uncommon condition of the neuromuscular junction that is caused when auto-antibodies are raised to the presynaptic Ca2+ (Calcium) channels.
-This reduces the amount of Acetylcholine (ACh) release and thus muscular symptoms.
+This reduces the amount of acetylcholine (ACh) released and thus causes muscular symptoms.

 It is important to bear in mind the fact that Lambert-Eaton myasthenic syndrome is far more uncommon than other NMJ conditions like Myasthenia Gravis and, as such, should be lower down the list of differentials.
 Patients typically have proximal muscle weakness (think trunk), alongside various autonomic symptoms like a dry mouth or impotence.
 When patients consistently use a muscle, the symptoms should improve.

 The syndrome can be paraneoplastic – that is to say, it is caused by a small cell lung cancer in 60% of cases.
 It can also be the result of autoimmune disease.

 Differentiating Myasthenia Gravis from Lambert-Eaton myasthenic syndrome can be difficult at times, but there are a number of differences to look out for.
 Typically, these patients have gait issue before they have eye symptoms, whereas Myasthenia Gravis patients often present with ptosis.
 Autonomic involvement is also a sign of Lambert-Eaton syndrome.
 Patients also have a diminished response to cholinesterases like Edrophonium.